-c.
+- c.
 If a pitcher reaches any pitching limit stated herein for their age while facing a batter, the pitcher may continue to pitch until any one of the following conditions occurs: 1.
 The batter reaches base; 2.
 The batter is put out; 3.
-The third out is made to end the half-inning.
+The third out is made to end the half-inning. - d.

-- d.
 If a pitcher exceeds any pitching limit, then the total number of pitches thrown, not the limit, is used for pitch count for all other purposes, including rest days. - e.
-Seniors: at the start of Senior playoffs, the season pitch limit shall be extended by 200 pitches. - f.
+Seniors/13U: at the start of Senior/13U playoffs, the season pitch limit shall be extended by 200 pitches.

+- f.
 A player may pitch in multiple games in a day, but they cannot throw more pitches in a single day than the aggregate max pitches per day limit for their age.
 Additionally, a pitcher who pitches more than the number of pitches triggering at least one rest day may not pitch in another game on the same day.
 For example, a player who is 9 may pitch 10 pitches in game 1, 10 pitches in game 2, and be available for up to 44 pitches in game 3.
 However, if that same player threw 21 pitches in their first game, or 10 pitches in game 1 and 11 pitches in game 2, that player would not be eligible to pitch in any other game that same day or the next day. - g.
 If a player plays for a baseball team outside of Welles Park (e.g., a non-Welles affiliated travel or house program), the WPPA house coach is responsible for knowing whether the player has pitched and how much the player has pitched so as to ensure compliance with the WPPA pitching limits set forth above, and reporting the pitch count to the division commissioner.
 If the coach does not know or cannot find out the player's pitch counts from their non-WPPA teams, that player is not eligible to pitch. - h.
-Travel and house coaches shall communicate and work together regarding pitchers' weekly pitch counts during weeks when a travel player is not specifically reserved for travel pitching.
+Travel and house coaches shall communicate and work together regarding pitchers' weekly pitch counts during weeks when a travel player is not specifically reserved for travel pitching. - i.
+Minors: During the regular season only, each pitcher must not pitch more than (a) nine (9) outs or (b) their daily pitch limit (allowing for overages permitted by these rules), whichever occurs first. - j.
+Majors: During the regular season only, each pitcher must not pitch more than (a) twelve (12) outs or (b) their daily pitch limit (allowing for overages permitted by these rules), whichever occurs first. - Art 2.

-Art 2.
 Recovery Days